roblevintennis/my-configs/cucumber/cucumber_setup_notes.markdown

 <http://seleniumhq.org/download/><br />

-Introduction
+Running the Cucumber Template
 ------------
 Use the /template directory as a starting point then run:

-    cucumber features/
+    $ cucumber features/

       Feature:
         In order to understand Cucumber
         As a frustrated programmer
         I want to get the damn test to pass

       Scenario: Pass already                 # features/template.feature:6
         Given I think I know what I am doing # features/template.feature:7 When I run this test                 # features/template.feature:8 Then it will pass                    # features/template.feature:9

     1 scenario (1 undefined)
     3 steps (3 undefined)